Helpful Design Assistance

 - Squarespace Review – if you’re after stuning designs, and more powerful features than Duda, learn more about Squarespace

 - Weebly Review – a much more affordable option than Duda; find out more about what it has to offer in our full review

 We wouldn’t recommend Duda too highly for starting a blog – although it does include blogging tools in its plans.
 You’d certainly end up with a beautiful blog, but it wouldn’t be very powerful, as it doesn’t give you the same features as something like WordPress would.
 Duda also doesn’t include a newsletter tool, which is less than ideal for blogging.

-Duda’s Enterprise plan is the next step up from its Agency plan, and is designed for large-scale businesses that are managing hundreds, or even thousands of websites.
-It comes with advanced features, and doesn’t come with set pricing – instead, you contact Duda directly to discuss if the Enterprise plan is right for you.
+Duda’s Custom plan is the next step up from its Agency plan, and is designed for large-scale businesses that are managing hundreds, or even thousands of websites.
+It comes with advanced features, and doesn’t come with set pricing – instead, you contact Duda directly to discuss if the Custom plan is right for you.

 Sadly, Duda doesn’t throw in a free domain with its plans.
 If you want a free domain, you’ll need to look at builders such as Wix, Weebly, or Squarespace, as they all offer this perk with their annual plans.